IDMNYU/IdeationPrototypingSpring19-Bennett/MidTermProject.md

    Great storytellers-writers, filmmakers, designers-imbue empathy by translating characters' stories for others.
 It's a craft as old as time you can use to build empathy for the people you're designing for.

    * What is the story you want to tell?
 What did you learn during research that really inspired you?
-Is it about the daily challenges in someone's life?
-Is it about the forces that cause this problem?
-Is it about the effects?
+What is it about the daily challenges in someone's life?
+What are the forces that cause this problem?
+What are the effects?
 Tell the whole story.
 Write it out.

    * Storyboard this story.
 Recall what a storyboard is.
 Look back at module 4.
 Also check out the graphic novel, <a href = "https://law.duke.edu/musiccomic/download/">Theft!
 A History of Music</a>.
 You are communicating the major points to your story, not your story frame by frame.
 See the templates [here](https://github.com/IDMNYU/IdeationPrototypingSpring19-Bennett/tree/master/storyboardTemplates)